nextgenbio/nextgenbio/workshops.md

 ### Costs

 The workshop is free of charge for all BBSRC-funded researchers, as well as staff and students from the Universities of Leeds and Huddersfield.
 For all other participants a course fee of £170 will apply that will need to be paid before the workshop begins.
+Travel and accommodation costs are not covered by the organisers.

 ### Format of the course